 d.
 2 business days

-7. If the cumilative balance for the MIN-ON path is -$428K, then what would happen to the Financial Upper Limit (FUL) on this specific path for the next ST auction?
+7. If the cumulative balance for the MIN-ON path is -$428K, then what would happen to the Financial Upper Limit (FUL) on this specific path for the next ST auction?

 The FUL will increase by 4% because the TRCA balance is above threshold.

-Answer: The FUL will decrease by 4% because the path’s cumilative balance is negative.
+Answer: The FUL will decrease by 4% because the path’s cumulative balance is negative.

 The FUL will decrease by 2% because the TRCA balance is below threshold.

-The FUL will increase by 2% because the negative cumilative balance is less than the TRCA balance.
+The FUL will increase by 2% because the negative cumulative balance is less than the TRCA balance.

 Independent Electricity